-In the previous section, we introduced the concepts of ad units and CTAs.
-This section will explain how advertising on Waze works.
-Specifically, we will review the Waze advertising infrastructure which is built on three main pillars:
+This article explains how advertising on Waze works.
+Specifically, it reviews the Waze advertising infrastructure which is built on 3 main pillars – campaigns, ads and locations.

 Locations are the core of Waze Ads’ functionality.
-Adding locations to the Waze map is necessary in order for us to accurately serve ads.
-They represent the first layer of targeting and will determine where the ad is eligible to be shown.
+Adding locations to the Waze map is necessary in order to serve ads.
+Locations represent the first layer of targeting and will determine where the ad is eligible to be shown.

 Learn more about locations here.